CERTCC/Vultron/from_tex/ch4.md

 Any observations of phenomena in which we measure the performance of human actors can attribute some portion of the outcome to skill and some portion to chance [@larkey1997skill; @dreef2004measuring].
-It is reasonable to wonder whether good outcomes in [CVD]{acronym-label="CVD" acronym-form="singular+short"} are the result of luck or skill.
+It is reasonable to wonder whether good outcomes in CVD are the result of luck or skill.
 How can we tell the difference?

 We begin with a simple model in which outcomes are a combination of luck